Have you ever wondered how top golfers can hit the ball so far, so effortlessly?

 The parts of your body that you use to move your paddle through the water represent the pathway of movement.
 Along this pathway we measure certain checkpoints that indicate how smoothly you are creating the whip effect.

-The checkpoints are shown graphically as a kinematic sequence (summation of speed) shown below in an example of a baseball throw and golf swing.
+The checkpoints are shown graphically as a kinematic sequence (summation of speed) shown below in an examples of a baseball throw and golf swing.

 You will notice that although these are different sports the kinematic sequence graphs are very similar.
 To achieve maximum results the body segments not only have to fire off in a specific order but also at a specific time.
 Each subsequent body segment fires off at the peak of the preceding one.